a2ankitrai/2KX7/DS/stack_n_queue.md

 ## Questions and Answers

-> Show how to implement a queue using two stacks.
+### Show how to implement a queue using two stacks.
 Analyze the running time of the queue operations.

 Let the two stacks be `A` and `B`.

 `ENQUEUE` pushes elements on `B`. `DEQUEUE` pops elements from `A`.
 If `A` is empty, the contents of `B` are transfered to `A` by popping them out of `B` and pushing them to `A`.
 That way they appear in reverse order and are popped in the original.

 A `DEQUEUE` operation can perform in Θ(n) time, but that will happen only when `A` is empty.
 If many `ENQUEUE`s and `DEQUEUE`s are performed, the total time will be linear to the number of elements, not to the largest length of the queue.

+### Show how to implement a stack using two queues.
+Analyze the running time of the stack operations.

+We have two queues and mark one of them as active. `PUSH` queues an element on the active queue. `POP` should dequeue all but one element of the active queue and queue them on the inactive.
+The roles of the queues are then reversed, and the final element left in the (now) inactive queue is returned.

+The `PUSH` operation is Θ(1), but the `POP` operation is Θ(n) where n is the number of elements in the stack.